 Semiotics:

-The system has a visual scoring system based on the results from the machine heuristic, which is based on the Levenshtein’s algorithm.
-It is a three star system that has been vetted by the teams sample segment to represent the accuracy of the combinations.
-Three-stars extend from 0 to .33.
+The system has a visual scoring system based on the results from the machine heuristic, which is determined bye Levenshtein’s algorithm.
+This algorithm gives a pair of titles a score on the range of 0 to 1 with 0 as a “perfect match”.
+Our scoring system is a three star system that has been vetted by the team’s sample segment to represent the accuracy of the combinations.
+Three-stars represents a value between 0 and 0.33.
 This is considered a probable perfect match.
-A two-star rating would range from .34 to .64.
+A two-star rating would range from 0.34 to 0.64.
 These represent a good probability of matching.
-From .65 to .8 is considered one-star.
+A score between 0.65 and 0.8 is considered one-star.
 It is unlikely there is a match but there is a slim chance.
-From .8 to 1 probability wise, there is no chance of a match.
+From 0.8 to 1 statistically, there is no chance of a match.
 We chose the three-star rating because it is common and easily interpreted.

 Cognition:

 The team used library informatics as the basis of our system.
 The team took collections of music that were cataloged and classified on two separate Wikis.
-They have been organized in multiple ways including composer, era, genre etc. Access to the sites is unlimited.
-With all the music being in the public domain there are no proprietary, legal, or publishing issues.
-Because of the organization of the material, the team attempted assist with cognition by allowing user’s expertise to enhance the validity of the system by adding a “Social Machine” to the system.
+They have been organized in multiple ways including composer, era, genre, etc. Access to these sites is unlimited.
+With all this music in the public domain there are no proprietary, legal, or publishing issues.
+Because of the organization of the material, the team attempted assist with cognition by allowing a user’s expertise to enhance the validity of the system by adding a “Social Machine”.
 At the same time, the system eliminates issues of uncertainty for both experts and novices by deciphering commonalities between the related Wiki pages with the “See Also” box.
 Finally, we attempted to create a system that was intuitive to the nature of the user’s search by attempting to match pages on the separate sites that they would need.

 Architecture:

-In acknowledging the distributed nature of content creation and consumption, interaction of our prototype use the foundations of the web architecture in our information modeling and service invocations.
+In acknowledging the distributed nature of content creation and consumption, interaction with our prototype uses the foundations of the web architecture in our information modeling and service invocations.

 2. Models